Hopper262/marathon-utils/README.md

 Converts 'nrct', 'clut', 'finf', and 'STR#' resources from a Marathon-series application's resource fork into a format suitable for pasting into Aleph One MML.
 Even better than the above for repackaging Marathon TCs.

+### wad2dir.pl

+Extracts each chunk of a Marathon wad file, for easier inspection of the raw data.
+Like Atque, without any of the smart bits.
+This handles Marathon 1 and 2 formats, but will not accept MacBinary-encoded files.